 This Wealthy Street favorite delivers novel, small-batch wines.

 In 2003, Amy Ruis transformed a former party store with patches of dirt floor and no plumbing into the exquisite Art of the Table, which carries gourmet artisan products including wine, cheese, desserts, beer, table décor, and more.
 When you’re looking for a unique wine that you won’t find at your average grocery store, Art of the Table is your place.

-“We taste each and every selection we bring in and decide whether it fits our desires for smaller batch, family-owned wineries wherever possible,” Amy explains.
+The staff tastes each and every selection they bring in to decide whether it fits their desires for smaller batch, family-owned wineries wherever possible.
 Whether you’re searching for something less expensive for a weeknight dinner or a high-end wine for a special occasion, Art of the Table can help.
 With over 300 wines, they have selections from $8 to over $100 a bottle and can offer guidance and suggestions if you’re uncertain about what you want.

-“Our shelves represent regions all over the world and have a lot of wines that are from grapes off the beaten track.
-Our staff is very knowledgeable so they’re pretty good at suggesting wines that are similar to what you might normally drink,” Amy says.
+Wine regions all over the world are represented on the shelves and there are a lot of wines that are from grapes off the beaten track.
+The staff is very knowledgeable, so they’re pretty good at suggesting wines that are similar to what you might normally drink.

 One fun aspect of shopping at Aperitivo is that you can often try before you buy.
 Many shelf selections are available at the bar either by the glass or half glass, so you can sip a new-to-you wine before you commit to purchasing an entire bottle.

 Most wines at Aperitivo are in the $12 - $50 range.
 Many customers pick up selections for dinners and parties, while others enjoy what they sip at the bar and want to take it home and enjoy it again.

 Leon and Son focuses on smaller producers with its thoughtfully curated selection of 500+ wines.

 Leon and Son Grand Rapids